Tomographic beta-gamma spectroscopy of nuclear beta decay: Introduction

-We propose a novel spectroscopic measurement of $\beta$ particles and their subsequent de-excitation energies, demonstrated by a liquid xenon time projection chamber (TPC) in the PandaX-4T experiment.
-With a radioactive sample doped in the xenon volume, energies from all the decay products (excluding neutrinos), including $\beta$, de-excitation $\gamma$s, and internal conversion electrons (ICEs), are measured by the xenon TPC.
-The xenon detector can also measure the local energy deposition vertices with millimetre precision.
-Compared with scintillator-based TAGS, the tracking spectrometer enables the accurate and unbiased determination of the decay scheme through simultaneous $\beta$-$\gamma$-ICE measurements, improved detection efficiency, and better energy resolution.
-Combined with theoretical spectral shape calculations, the tracking spectrometer yields the $\beta$ spectra of all major decay modes using a single detector and dataset.
+We propose a tomographic $\beta$–$\gamma$ spectroscopy (TBGS) technique for $\beta$ decays, demonstrated using a liquid-xenon time projection chamber (TPC) in the PandaX-4T experiment.
+With a radioactive sample introduced into the xenon volume, the detector measures the energies of all decay products (excluding neutrinos)—including $\beta$ particles, de-excitation $\gamma$ rays, and internal conversion electrons (ICEs)—while reconstructing their local energy-deposition vertices with millimetre precision.
+Compared with scintillator-based TAGS, TBGS enables a direct and unbiased reconstruction of the full decay scheme through simultaneous $\beta$–$\gamma$–ICE detection, improved efficiency, and better energy resolution.
+When combined with theoretical spectral-shape calculations, TBGS yields the $\beta$ spectra of all major decay branches using a single detector and dataset.

-The prowess of tracking spectroscopy is demonstrated by the precise measurement of $^{214}$Pb $\beta$ decay, which is one of the most challenging backgrounds for dark matter detection and neutrino physics in the liquid xenon detectors, such as PandaX-4T~\cite{Haselschwardt:2020iey}. $^{214}$Pb is a decay product of radon-222 ($^{222}$Rn), which emanates from the inner surfaces of the detector and its surrounding components.
-In liquid xenon TPCs, decades of extensive purification efforts have achieved an extraordinary reduction in radon concentrations, reaching levels as low as 0.1 $^{222}$Rn atoms per mole of xenon.
-Yet, $^{214}$Pb $\beta$ particles continue to dominate the background in next-generation detectors.
-During a dedicated $^{222}$Rn calibration campaign, PandaX-4T acquired approximately half a million $^{214}$Pb decay events from May 27 to June 9, 2022.
-With a state-of-the-art $\beta$ spectrum calculation, we fit the data iteratively to reach a best fit of decay branching ratios (BRs) and spectral shapes.
-The result represents the most precise measurement of the $^{214}$Pb $\beta$ decay scheme, a first demonstration of tracking spectroscopy to improve the precision of nuclear data.
+The prowess of TBGS is demonstrated through a precise measurement of the $^{214}$Pb $\beta$ decay scheme—one of the dominant intrinsic backgrounds in liquid-xenon detectors used for dark matter and neutrino studies~\cite{Haselschwardt:2020iey}. $^{214}$Pb originates from the decay of $^{222}$Rn, which emanates from detector materials and surrounding components.
+Despite decades of purification efforts reducing $^{222}$Rn concentrations to below 0.1 atoms per mole of xenon, its progeny $^{214}$Pb continues to dominate low-energy backgrounds in next-generation detectors.
+During a dedicated $^{222}$Rn calibration campaign, PandaX-4T collected approximately half a million $^{214}$Pb decay events between May 27 and June 9, 2022.
+Using state-of-the-art theoretical $\beta$-spectrum calculations, we performed iterative fits to extract the best-fit branching ratios (BRs) and spectral shapes.
+The result represents the most precise determination of the $^{214}$Pb $\beta$-decay scheme to date and the first demonstration of TBGS as a precision tool for improving nuclear data.